kser/ChampHydroMobile/README.md

 pdf.js is used to display the reports.

-Stored with Ionic Native's Ionic Storage
+User info Stored with Ionic Native's Ionic Storage

+# Usage
+Download the installer for Node.js 6 or greater.
+Install the ionic CLI globally: npm install -g ionic Clone this repository: git clone https://github.com/kser/ChampHydroMObile.git Run npm install from the project root.
+Run ionic serve in a terminal from the project root.
+Enjoy!